It can be a grind to write a blog.

 Your first draft will not be great – expect it.
 Anne Lamott famously calls it your “Shitty first draft” and for good reason.

-When I’m writing an 800-1,000 word blog post, I like to crank out a first draft in about a hour.
+When I’m writing an 800-1,000 word blog post, I like to crank out a first draft in about one hour.
 After that I let it simmer while I go for a run, do some other work, or read – but I don’t think about it.

 When I sit down to finish the post, it’s amazing how obvious all the problems are.
 The run on sentence or weak arguments jump off the page and are much easier to fix.